jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 [^1]:	You don’t have to pay full price for the conference if you’re only going to network.
 Many big conferences offer some kind of _Discovery pass_ that will grant you access to the _Exhibition halls_ where the companies set up their booths.

-[^2]:	Pro-tip: If the company is big filter reviews by job title to get a more accurate sense of the culture.
+[^2]:	Pro-tip: If the company is big, filter reviews by job title to get a more accurate sense of the culture.

 [^3]:   Check his blog: [Codex Transforma](https://www.codextransforma.com/en/decoding-the-inner-truth/decoding-the-inner-truth/)